Alaska on a Budget: How to Explore Without Breaking the Bank

 Money-Saving Tips and Hacks

-Get a National Parks Pass: If visiting multiple parks, the $80 annual pass pays for itself
+Get a National Parks Pass ($80 annual — pays for itself if visiting multiple parks)

-Check for free days: First Fridays at some Anchorage museums
+Check for free museum days — First Fridays at some Anchorage museums

-Use credit card points: Alaska Airlines credit card earns points fast
+Use credit card points — Alaska Airlines card earns points fast

-Join tour company email lists: First to know about sales and discounts
+Join tour company email lists — first to know about sales

 What NOT to Skimp On